sielerjm/michaelsielerblog/posts/SciWr_W1U1v1.rst

 After

-    Injuries to the brain and spinal cord are devastating and expensive of all medically treated injuries.
+    Injuries to the brain and spinal cord are among the most devastating and expensive.

 ------